Localized Towers on the Composite Magnetic Monopole and the Weak Gravity Conjecture$=$Distance Conjecture Connection in Effective Field Theories: The Energy Spectrum of the CMM

 where

 and

-We approximate the potential around $L=L_M$ up to the quadratic order in the Taylor expansion (the justification to be given shortly below) to obtain\footnote{ We are only interested in the energy of the excited states above the energy of the ground state.}
+We approximate the potential around $L=L_M$ up to the quadratic order in the Taylor expansion (the justification to be given shortly below) to obtain\footnote{ We are interested only in the difference between the energy of the excited states and that of the ground state.}

 where